+Total Amount of Total Amount Total Amount

-In millions Total Amount Commitment Total Amount Available(a) Revolving Credit Facility \$ 400.0 \$ 214.7 \$ 149.2 International Facilities 15.3 5.7 9.6 Total \$ 415.3 \$ 220.4 \$ 158.8
+In millions Commitments Outstanding Available(a)

+Revolving Credit Facility \$ 400.0 \$ 214.7 \$ 149.2

+International Facilities 15.3 5.7 9.6

+Total \$ 415.3 \$ 220.4 \$ 158.8

 Note:

 (a) In accordance with its debt agreements, the Company's availability under its Revolving Credit Facility has been reduced by the amount of standby letters of credit issued of \$36.1 million as of September 30, 2008.
 These letters of credit are used as security against its self-insurance obligations and workers' compensation obligations.
 These letters of credit expire at various dates through 2009 unless extended.